zwang695/alexa-skills-list/README.md

 *Alexa, ask the bartender, what's in a Tom Collins?*

 Gives Alexa access to over 12,000 cocktail recipes and instructions on how to make them.
+You can now ask for a recipe by name, or by ingredients!

 ***